L-Acoustics

-L-Acoustics is a French manufacturer of loudspeakers, amplifiers, marketing materials, and signal processing devices.
-Headquartered in Marcoussis, south of Paris, the company has offices in the United States, United Kingdom and Germany.
+L-Acoustics is a French manufacturer of loudspeakers, amplifiers, and signal processing devices.
+Headquartered in Marcoussis, south of Paris, the company has offices in the United States, United Kingdom, Singapore, and Germany.

 History

 In September 1984, Dr. Christian Heil, a physicist in the field of elementary particles with an interest in acoustics, created an electro-acoustic engineering firm named C.HEIL.TEA, later to be renamed L-Acoustics.
 In 1989, the company launched its MTD115, a coaxial loudspeaker for sound reinforcement use.

 In 1992, Heil and his team developed line source array loudspeakers with their V-DOSC system, using the company's Wavefront Sculpture Technology (WST) theory.
 Based on principles developed by Heil and physicist Professor Marcel Urban, WST defined five criteria for design and use of line source arrays.
 The WST uses a patented DOSC waveguide, which was the first high-frequency device capable of creating a rectangular, constant-phase planar output.